 For the localization we used the Received Signal Strength Indicator (RSSI) value.
 This is a measurement of the power of the LoRa signal.
 The relation of RSSI and distance in LoRa can be given by the following formula:

-n can be estimated with a margin of error that is heavily affected by the environment that the measurement is made in (building, urban area, rural area, etc).
+Parameters A and n can be estimated with a margin of error that is heavily affected by the environment that the measurement is made in (building, urban area, rural area, etc).

 Having our estimated distance from one place isn’t enough because we know the distance but not the direction.
 The sensor can be in any direction, creating a circle around the measurement point with diameter.
 We need at least three different points of measurements to be able to locate the sensor.
 This is the trilateration algorithm where the measurement of three points gives us the location of the LoRa sensor to the point where the circles intersect.